-1. It is recommended to use Internet Explore 6.0 or above to access Managed Switch.

-- 2. The changed IP address take effect immediately after click on the Save button, you need to use the new IP address to access the Web interface. - 3.
+- 1. It is recommended to use Internet Explore 6.0 or above to access Managed Switch. - 2.
+The changed IP address take effect immediately after click on the Save button, you need to use the new IP address to access the Web interface. - Note 5 - 3.
 For security reason, please change and memorize the new password after this first setup. - 4.
-Only accept command in lowercase letter under web interface.
+Only accept command in lowercase letter under web interface. - 5.
+The WEB configuration of FGSW-2620PVM / FGSW-2620VMP4 / FGSW-2612PVM / FGSW-2624SF is the same with FGSW-2620VM except PoE feature, the FGSW-2620VM , FGSW-2620VMP4 and FGSW-2612PVM will be the same example to describe how to configure switch and also, will describe PoE configuration in additional.